开始使用Flower

 Federated learning can be applied to many different types of tasks across different domains.
 In this tutorial, we introduce federated learning by training a simple convolutional neural network (CNN) on the popular CIFAR-10 dataset.
 CIFAR-10 can be used to train image classifiers that distinguish between images from ten different classes: 'airplane', 'automobile', 'bird', 'cat', 'deer', 'dog', 'frog', 'horse', 'ship', and 'truck'.

 We simulate having multiple datasets from multiple organizations (also called the “cross-silo” setting in federated learning) by splitting the original CIFAR-10 dataset into multiple partitions.
 Each partition will represent the data from a single organization.
-We're doing this purely for experimentation purposes, in the real world there's no need for data splitting because each organization already has their own data (the data is naturally partitioned).
+We're doing this purely for experimentation purposes.
+In the real world there's no need for data splitting because each organization already has their own data (the data is naturally partitioned).

 Each organization will act as a client in the federated learning system.
 Having ten organizations participate in a federation means having ten clients connected to the federated learning server.